jpetitcolas/jpetitcolas.github.com/_posts/2018-02-20-what-i-learned-from-updating-my-blog-design.md

 ## Illustrating Blog

-I strongly under-estimated the value provided by some images.
+I strongly under-estimated the value provided by images.
 And I guess this is visible reading this highly illustrated post.
 Of course, it requires much work as we need to find correct pictures, and sometimes edit them.

 It may look like an anxious task.
 How are we supposed to illustrate a post about React Native without the over-used React Native logo?
 Well...
 Just use an inspiring picture.
 We may always find a good reason later if we are asked.
 For instance, having an [airplane wing](https://marmelab.com/blog/2018/02/07/jeu-du-taquin-en-react.html) for such a post isn't obvious at the first sight.
 Yet, we may imagine Adrien took a flight to the exotic unkown world of React Native.